History of Prague: 20th century

 The German army left Prague in the morning of May 8.
 German-speaking Prague citizens were gathered brutally and expelled from their home city, similar to the expulsions carried out all over Czechoslovakia and Eastern Europe.
 During this, a number of local massacres occurred resulting in an unknown number of fatalities.

 After the war, Prague again became the capital of Czechoslovakia, now without significant Germans and Jews left in the city.
 Many Czechs genuinely felt gratitude towards the Soviet soldiers.
 Soviet troops left Czechoslovakia a couple of months after the war but the country remained under strong Soviet political influence.
 In February 1948, Prague became the centre of a communist coup.

 The intellectual community of Prague, however, suffered under the totalitarian regime, in spite of the rather careful programme of rebuilding and caring for the damaged monuments after World War II.
-At the 4th Czechoslovakian Writers' Congress held in the city in 1967 a strong position against the regime was taken.
+At the 4th Czechoslovak Writers' Congress held in the city in 1967 a strong position against the regime was taken.
 This spurred the new secretary of the Communist Party, Alexander Dubček to proclaim a new phase in the city's and country's life, beginning the short-lived season of "socialism with a human face".
 This was the Prague Spring, which aimed at a democratic reform of institutions.
 The Soviet Union and the rest of the Warsaw Pact, except for Romania, reacted, occupying Czechoslovakia and the capital in August 1968, suppressing any attempt at innovation under the treads of their tanks.

 During the communist period little was actively done to maintain the beauty of the city's buildings.
 Due to the poor incentives offered by the regime, workers would put up scaffolding and then disappear to moonlighting jobs.
 Vaclavske Namesti (Wenceslas Square) was covered in such scaffolds for over a decade, with little repair ever being accomplished.
 True renovation began after the collapse of communism.
 The durability of renovations was aided by the fact that Prague converted almost entirely from coal heating in homes to electric heating.
 The coal burnt during the communist period was a major source of air pollution that corroded and spotted building façades, giving Prague the look of a dark, dirty city.

 In 1989, after the Berlin Wall had fallen, and the Velvet Revolution crowded the streets of Prague, Czechoslovakia freed itself from communism and Soviet influence, and Prague benefited deeply from the new mood.
 In 1993, after the split of Czechoslovakia, Prague became the capital city of the new Czech Republic.
-Prague is capital of two administrative units of Czech Republic - Prague region (hlavní město Praha) and Central Bohemian Region (Středočeský kraj).
+Prague is capital of two administrative units of Czech Republic – Prague region (hlavní město Praha) and Central Bohemian Region (Středočeský kraj).
 As Prague is not geographically part of Central Bohemian Region it is a capital outside of the territory it serves.